-Falcon Australia and its partners are required to perform work programmes in order to maintain the Beetaloo Exploration Permits.
-Hungarian mining law requires that the Group file annual plans of development ("Plans") with regards to the Makó Production Licence.
-To the extent that the Group cannot fulfil the requirements, it might have to request extensions for filing a Plan or it may be at risk of losing rights under the Makó Production Licence.
-Alternatively, the Group may disagree with the government's interpretation of the legal requirements, in which case the Group may commence a legal proceeding, which could delay development of the Makó Production Licence.
-Failure to carry out any commitments within the currently required timeframes, or to successfully negotiate extensions to the time permitted to carry out these work plan commitments, could result in the Group losing those relevant interests and the associated resource potential therein and also restrict the ability to obtain new licences in the relevant jurisdictions.
-The Group's rights to exploit many of their oil and gas interests are limited in time.
-There is no guarantee or assurance that such rights can be extended or that new rights can be obtained to replace any rights that expire.
-Furthermore, as licence terms and commitments are typically set by governments, unexpected and significant changes to licence terms and commitments could significantly impact the value of those licences to the Group, which may have a material adverse effect on the Group's business, prospects, financial condition and results of operations.
+Falcon Australia and its partners must perform work programmes to maintain the Beetaloo Exploration Permits.
+Hungarian mining law requires that the Group file annual plans of development ("Plans") relating to the Makó Production Licence.
+To the extent that the Group cannot fulfil the requirements, it may have to request extensions for filing a Plan or it may be at risk of losing rights under the Makó Production Licence.
+The Group may also disagree with the government's interpretation of the legal requirements, with the Group commencing legal proceedings, which could delay development of the Makó Production Licence.
+Failure to fulfil commitments within the required timeframes, or to successfully negotiate extensions to carry out work plan commitments, could result in the Group losing those relevant interests and the associated resource potential therein and also restrict the ability to obtain new licences in the relevant jurisdictions.
+The Group's rights to exploit oil and gas interests are limited in time.
+There is no guarantee or assurance that rights can be extended or that new rights can be obtained to replace rights expiring.
+As licence terms and commitments are typically set by governments there may be unexpected and significant changes to licence terms and commitments.
+Any of these could significantly impact the value of those licences to the Group, which may have a material adverse effect on the Group's business, prospects, financial condition and results of operations.